-Regardless of the manner in which a named executive officer's service terminates, the named executive officer is (or was) entitled to receive amounts earned during his or her term of service, including salary and unused vacation pay.
-In addition, each of our named executive officers is (or was) eligible to receive certain benefits pursuant to his agreement with us described above under "-Agreements with our Named Executive Officers."
+Regardless of the manner in which a named executive officer's service terminates, the named executive officer is entitled to receive amounts earned during his or her term of service, including salary and unused vacation pay.
+In addition, each of our named executive officers is eligible to receive certain benefits pursuant to his agreement with us described above under "-Agreements with our Named Executive Officers."

 Dr. Theuer.
 If Dr. Theuer's employment is terminated without cause or he resigns for good reason, in each case, other than in connection with a change in control, he would be entitled to receive severance payments equal to continued payment of his base salary for 12 months, employee benefit coverage for up to 12 months and 100% automatic vesting of any unvested time-based stock option awards.
 If Dr. Theuer's employment is terminated without cause or he resigns for good reason within 12 months following a change in control, he would be entitled to receive severance payments equal to continued payment of his base salary for 18 months, 150% of his annual performance bonus, employee benefit coverage for up to 18 months and 100% automatic vesting of any unvested time-based stock option awards.
 In addition, if Dr. Theuer's employment is terminated as a result of his death, his estate would be entitled to a one-time lump-sum payment equal to his base salary for 12 months and his stock option awards would vest on an accelerated basis as if his termination occurred six months later.
+If Dr. Theuer's employment is terminated as a result of disability, his stock option awards would vest on an accelerated basis as if his termination occurred six months later.
 If Dr. Theuer's employment is terminated for cause or if he resigns without good reason, he would be entitled to his base salary owed to him, any expense reimbursement owed to him, and any other benefits accrued, in each case, as of the date of his termination.

 Mr. Wiggins.
-On May 29, 2018, we entered into a Severance Agreement with Mr. Wiggins.
+On May 29, 2018, we entered into a severance agreement with Mr. Wiggins.
 Pursuant to the severance agreement, Mr. Wiggins is entitled to certain severance benefits and other payments upon the occurrence of certain events.
 If Mr. Wiggins' employment is terminated without cause or he resigns for good reason, in each case, other than in connection with a change in control, he would be entitled to receive severance payments equal to continued payment of his base salary for nine months, employee benefit coverage for up to nine months and accelerated vesting on any unvested time-based stock option awards as if Mr. Wiggins had completed an additional nine months of employment following the termination date.
 If Mr. Wiggins' employment is terminated without cause or he resigns for good reason within 12 months following a change in control, he would be entitled to receive severance payments equal to continued payment of his base salary for 12 months, 100% of his annual performance bonus, employee benefit coverage for up to 12 months and 100% automatic vesting of any unvested time-based stock option awards.